 Shooting in ProRes RAW provides multiple benefits for productions.
 The increased amount of data and latitude that it enables provides increased flexibility when it comes to the post production, The internal processing of camera systems is being bypassed, so with accurate monitoring you can be confident that what you are seeing on location is what you will get.

-Apple ProRes RAW is firmly established as the standard for RAW workflows, with over 30 HDMI and SDI cameras from major manufacturers such as Sony, Canon, Panasonic, Nikon, Z-Cam, Olympus, Fujifilm, and Sigma already announced or shipping.
-The variety of cameras on offer means that there is a ProRes RAW camera to suit all applications, whether it’s the incredibly popular and versatile Sony Alpha 7S III, the well-priced Sigma fp, or the production workhorses in Sony’s FS series, Canon’s C300/C500 and Panasonic’s EVA1 models.
-The range is already strong and more cameras being announced every month.
+Apple ProRes RAW is firmly established as the standard for RAW workflows, with over 50 HDMI and SDI cameras from major manufacturers such as Sony, Canon, Panasonic, Nikon, Z CAM, Olympus, Fujifilm, Leica, and Sigma.
+The sheer variety of cameras means that there is a ProRes RAW camera to suit all applications, from popular mirrorless/DSLR to cinema SDI cameras, with more cameras being announced every month.

 Editing ProRes RAW

 Apple ProRes RAW is designed for speed.
 Despite the additional computational demands of RAW video editing, it brings the same first-rate performance and ease of editing that ProRes brought to conventional video to RAW video.
+8K editing on modern NLE hardware is a breeze.
 Apple ProRes RAW is also extremely flexible when it comes to editing choices and is supported in Final Cut Pro, Adobe Premiere Pro, Avid, and Assimilate Scratch, with more manufacturers looking to add capability soon.

-Explore some of the recent footage captured using Atomos devices recording ProRes RAW.
-No matter whether you’re using a mirrorless DSLR or the latest professional video cameras, ProRes RAW allows you to push creative boundaries and increase the efficiency of your workflow.
-Check out some recent videos below.
+Explore some of the footage captured by Atomos devices recording ProRes RAW.
+Whether you’re using a mirrorless DSLR or the latest professional video cameras, ProRes RAW allows you to push creative boundaries and increase the efficiency of your workflow.